HoseaCodes/Blog/README.md

   https://github.com/saadpasta/react-blog-github
 - Add [unsplash](https://unsplash.com/documentation)
   - When adding a blog image a user should be able to use an unsplash image.
+- Sign up to newletter on blog page.
+  - with Brevo
+- Article Updates
+  - Save a blog post to favorites
+  - Save blog post as a draft
+  - Track views to blog post
+  - Like a comment
+  - Handle notifications button on blog post
+  - Allow signed in user the ability to edit post.
+- User Updates
+  - Save user to favorite authors
+  - Follow the author
+  - Update your profile page
+  - View your profile page
+- DevOps
+  - Add Github Actions
+  - Static Scan
+  - Dependency Scan
+  - Lint Errors (ES Lint, Prettier)
+  - Testing (Unit, Integration, E2E)
+  - Upload to EOT
+  - Handle Release
+  - Handle version